mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/databases/mongodbatlas.html.md

 sidebar_title: "MongoDB Atlas"
 sidebar_current: "docs-secrets-databases-mongodb-atlas"
 description: |-
-  MongoDB Atlas is one of the supported plugins for the database secrets engine.
-This plugin generates database credentials dynamically based on configured roles for the MongoDB Atlas API.
+  MongoDB Atlas is one of the supported plugins for the Database Secrets Engine.
+This plugin generates MongoDB Atlas Database User credentials dynamically based on configured Vault roles for the MongoDB Atlas.
 ---

 # MongoDB Atlas Database Secrets Engine